uuk0/PyBytecodeManipulator/ASSEMBLY.md

   - @\<global name>: global variable
   - @!\<global name>: static global variable
   - $\<local name>: local variable
+  - $\<name>: access an variable from an outer scope, or a macro parameter
   - %: top of stack (in most cases the default when not provided)
   - \<access>\[\<index or expression>]: value by \[] operator
 - OP instruction, where everything except the 'OP' name is in a single bracket, e.g. "OP ($a + $b)"